-SUMMARY: Declares it is state policy to encourage the development of emergency water supplies to be used during times of drought or unplanned service or supply disruption.
+SUMMARY: Declares it is state policy to encourage local and regional water suppliers to develop emergency water supplies to be used during times of drought or unplanned service or supply disruption.
 Specifically, this bill:

-- 1) Declares that it is state policy to encourage, but not mandate, the development of emergency water supplies to be used during times of drought or unplanned service or supply disruption. - 2) Defines "emergency water supplies" as supplies identified in a water shortage contingency plan or drought plan that have been developed to increase a water supplier's water supply reliability during a drought or unplanned service or supply disruption and that are in addition to baseline water supplies used by said water supplier during nonshortage times. - 3) Includes a savings clause to clarify that this bill does not require a water supplier to add or modify any operation or demand management plan, or to interfere with any water right or contractual right. - 4) Makes findings and declarations regarding California's climate and the need to develop backup water supplies.
+- 1) Declares that it is state policy to encourage, but not mandate, the development of emergency water supplies by local and regional water suppliers to be used during times of drought or unplanned service or supply disruption. - 2) Defines "emergency water supplies" as supplies to which a water supplier has a legal right, has identified in a water shortage contingency plan or drought plan by a local water supplier that have been developed to increase a water supplier's water supply reliability during a drought or unplanned service or supply disruption, and that are in addition to baseline water supplies used by said water supplier during non-shortage times. - 3) Defines "water supplier" as a publicly or privately owned supplier that provides water for municipal or agricultural purposes. - 4) Includes a savings clause to clarify that this bill does not require a water supplier to add or modify any operation or demand management plan, or to interfere with any water right, contractual right, or statutory obligation, and does not require a water supplier to modify a water shortage contingency or drought plan. - 5) Makes findings and declarations regarding California's climate and the need to develop backup water supplies.